spiritlake/ares-extras/plugins/txt/readme.md

-#TXT

-##Credit
+# Text System

+## Credit
-This plugin was originally coded by skew @ Ares Central, with a few updates and packaging by Tat @ Ares Central.
+This plugin has been updated and is now maintained by Tat @ Ares Central.
+Original credit for the code goes to skew @ Ares Central.

+## Overview

+A command designed to mimic real world texting.
+It sends texts or other private messages from one person to multiple people.

+It can send as a simple person-to-person emit (like pages), as a scene emit, or as a person-to-person emit that also logs to a scene.

+Allows users to choose their text color, reply to their previous text, and start new scenes with a text.

 ## Installation
-In the game, run plugin/install txt.
+In the game, run `plugin/install <github url>`.

 ### Page Command